travelmarx/scrapbook101core/docbuild/articles/azure-pipeline.md

       * Finding  the right combination of commands for the pipeline build script was the most time consuming part of setting up the pipeline.

       * The key problem we ran into was that we had to redirect stderr to stdout in the PowerShell script with ``$env:GIT_REDIRECT_STDERR = '2>&1'``.
 This was described in this [issue][redirect-issue].
+We tried to attach the problem with using ``-q`` switch on git commands but that only took us so far and we needed the redirect.

 Other thoughts on the build task:

 * Too many files are checked in the pipeline build.
 Building locally, only checks in what really changed.
 Why?

-* We work in Visual Studio Code, and we kept forgetting to pull first to get chnages the pipeline submitted.
-It's obvious, but represented a change of thinking.
+error: failed to push some refs to 'https://github.com/travelmarx/scrapbook101core'
+hint: Updates were rejected because the remote contains work that you do
+hint: not have locally.
+This is usually caused by another repository pushing
+hint: to the same ref.
+You may want to first integrate the remote changes
+hint: (e.g., 'git pull ...') before pushing again.

 [docfx]: https://dotnet.github.io/docfx/
 [devops-def]: https://azure.microsoft.com/en-us/overview/what-is-devops/